Contributions for the kaon pair from $\rho(770)$, $\omega(782)$ and their excited states in the $B\to K\bar K h$ decays: Introduction

 This paper is organized as follows.
-In section~\ref{sec-KaonFFs}, we review the kaon vector time-like form factors, which are the crucial inputs for the quasi-two-body framework within PQCD and decisive for the numerical results of this work.
-In section~\ref{sec-kinot}, we give a brief introduction of the theoretical framework for the quasi-two-body $B$ meson decays within PQCD approach.
-In section~\ref{sec-res}, we present our numerical results of the branching fractions and direct $CP$ asymmetries for the quasi-two-body decays $B\to \rho(770,1450,1700) h\to K\bar K h$ and $B\to\omega(782,1420,1650) h \to K\bar K h$, along with some necessary discussions.
-Summary of this work is given in section~\ref{sec-con}.
-The wave functions and factorization formulas for the related decay amplitudes are collected in the appendix.
+In Sec.~\ref{sec-KaonFFs}, we review the kaon vector time-like form factors, which are the crucial inputs for the quasi-two-body framework within PQCD and decisive for the numerical results of this work.
+In Sec.~\ref{sec-kinot}, we give a brief introduction of the theoretical framework for the quasi-two-body $B$ meson decays within PQCD approach.
+In Sec.~\ref{sec-res}, we present our numerical results of the branching fractions and direct $CP$ asymmetries for the quasi-two-body decays $B\to \rho(770,1450,1700) h\to K\bar K h$ and $B\to\omega(782,1420,1650) h \to K\bar K h$, along with some necessary discussions.
+Summary of this work is given in Sec.~\ref{sec-con}.
+The wave functions and factorization formulae for the related decay amplitudes are collected in the Appendix.